CodeWithChetan2/ArchitectureBuildingLayouts/README.md

    - Explore generative models to generate new layout designs based on existing ones.
    - Implement recommendation systems to suggest alternative designs based on customer preferences and requirements.

-5.**The file ProjectDS.ipynb has all the solution to all the questions mentioned above
+5. **The file ProjectDS.ipynb has all the solution to all the questions mentioned above